FStarLang/FStar/README.md

   * Real-time verification (requires the Flycheck package)
   * Interactive proofs (à la Proof-General)

- F*-mode requires Emacs 24.3 or newer, and is distributed through [MELPA].
+ fstar-mode requires Emacs 24.3 or newer, and is distributed through [MELPA].
 Add the following to your Emacs init file (usually `.emacs`), if it is not already there:

 ```elisp
 (require 'package)